Parsely/parsely-android/README.md

-'If you want to track activity on your Android app, first clone this repository with
+If you want to track activity on your Android app, first clone this repository with

     git clone http://github.com/Parsely/parsely-android.git